-This was bought for me as a present, what a fantastic present.
+This was bought for me as a present, what a fantastic present, a Moore & Wright dial test indicator and a homemade stand.
 Must admit that I’ve been staring at it for a number of weeks thinking about how I’m going to make a mounting system for it so that I can use it in the lathe.

 The indicator comes in a neat box with some basic instructions and with two posts that mount onto the dovetails on the instrument body.